-Rodwell in his translation of the Quran, extensively used Baydawi's commentary, as well as the commentaries of Zamakhshari, the Kitab al-Maghazi of Waqidi, the Tarikh al-Tabari, the Sirah Ibn Hisham, and other books such as the Sahih collections (Khatib, 2012).
+John Medows Rodwell, in his translation of the Quran, extensively used Baydawi's commentary, as well as the commentaries of Zamakhshari, the Kitab al-Maghazi of Waqidi, the Tarikh al-Tabari, the Sirah Ibn Hisham, and other books like the Sahih collections.
 In the footnotes of his Quran translation, he draws parallels between Quranic verses and passages from the Bible.
 He did not limit himself to a mere translation of the Quranic verses.
 Through this approach, he implicitly suggests similarities between the Quran and the Bible, even implying that the Quran borrowed from them.
-Furthermore, Jones' arguments regarding the introduction to Rodwell's translation, which discuss the Quran's borrowing, are based on the Quran itself: Verse 85 of Surah Al-Baqarah, which mentions Abdullah ibn Salam, the learned Jew, and the Prophet's relationship with him and the Jews who knew the Prophet as their own sons: "Those to whom We gave the Scripture know him as they know their own sons" (2:146).
-Additionally, other verses in the Quran about the Jews, as narrated by the Prophet, indicate that he had a deep relationship with the Jews.
-Another argument made by Jones is that it has been stated in the Quran itself that the Quraysh claimed that a human being taught the Prophet these verses (16:103).
-Another argument refers to the Prophet's instruction every morning and evening by teachers as well as the fact that the Prophet was aided in writing the Ouran by "other people" (al-qawm al-akhirūn)!
-(Al-Khatib, 2012).
-These statements by Jones are similar to mentioning the names of the Prophet's possible teachers in other commentaries and Islamic books, such as Baydawi's commentary.
+Furthermore, Alan Jones' arguments in the introduction to Rodwell's translation, which discuss the Quran's borrowing, are based on the Quran itself: Verse 85 of Surah Al-Bagarah, which mentions Abdullah ibn Salam, the learned Jew, and the Prophet's relationship with him and the Jews who knew the Prophet as they know their own sons "Those to whom We have given the Scripture know him as they know their own sons.", and other verses in the Quran about the Jews, as narrated by the Prophet, show that he had a deep relationship with the Jews., and other Quranic verses about Jews from the Prophet's perspective, show that he had a deep relationship with the Jews.
+Another argument by Alan Jones is that the Quran itself, in 16:103, states that the Quraysh claimed that a human being taught the Prophet these verses.
+Another argument is the Prophet's instruction every morning and evening by teachers, and another is that the Prophet was aided in writing the Quran by "other people" (al-qawm al-akhirūn)!
+(Al-Khatib, A Study of the Translation of the Meanings of the Holy Quran into English by the Orientalist J.M.
+Rodwell) These statements by Jones are the same as mentioning the names of the Prophet's possible teachers, as mentioned in the commentaries and other Islamic books, such as Baydawi's commentary.

-It has been argued that in the phrase, "Indeed, it is only a human that teaches him," human refers to the Jews.
-According to Baydawi (1998, Vol. 3), the "legends of the ancients" (Asāṭīr al-awwalīn) in the mentioned verse refer to the writings of previous peoples, which the Prophet wrote for himself or which his scribes wrote for him; these were dictated to him every morning and evening for him to memorize, since he was illiterate and could not personally read or write.
+Ellipsis in the phrase "Indeed, it is only a human that teaches him."
+By quoting narrations, it has been stated that the aforementioned verse in the Quran refers to the Jews.
+According to Baydawi, the "legends of the ancients" (Asāṭīr alawwalīn) in the mentioned verse refers to the writings of previous peoples, which the Prophet wrote for himself or which his scribes wrote for him; these were dictated to him every morning and evening for him to memorize, since he was illiterate and could not personally read or write.
 Baydawi and Zamakhshari, in their commentary on verse 105 of Surah An-Nahl and verses 5-6 of Surah Al-Furqan, stated that Jabr, a Roman slave of Amir ibn Hazm, assisted the Prophet in compiling the Quran.
 He was a reader and scribe.
-Others have also argued that two slaves who worked in sword-making in Mecca assisted the Prophet, to the extent that they had some knowledge of recitation.
+Others have also said that two slaves who worked in sword-making in Mecca assisted the Prophet, to the extent that they had some knowledge of recitation.
 Whenever the Prophet passed by them, he would stop and listen to what they were reciting.
 Aisha also said that the verse refers to the slave of Huyaytib ibn Abdul-Aziz, who also owned books.
+(Baydawi, 1997, Vol. 3, p.
+240).